-Call the office to leave any changes to "after school instructions," 541-830-1225.
-If we do not receive a call to change "after school" instructions prior to 2:30 PM, we cannot guarantee the child will get the message and we will instruct the child to follow the "usual" arrangements.
-Any changes need to be made with the office and not with the student.
+Call the office to leave "after school instructions," 541-830-1350.
+If we do not receive a call to change "after school" instructions prior to 2:00 PM (20 min. prior to release time), we cannot guarantee the child will get the message and we will instruct the child to follow the "usual" arrangements.